E-Health/ehealth-meta-analysis/README.md

 > Finding the right articles for a systematic review or meta-analysis is the most challenging part.
 Janssens et. al has published a novel algorithm to expedite the process of finding eligible studies for meta-analysis based on the degree of co-citation.
 I have written a small shell script to implement the algorithm for PubMed using Entrez Direct.

 ## How to install:
 - Get hold of a Linux box.
-If you don't have one, wait for my next post!
 - Install Entrez Direct from NCBI by cutting and pasting the code below.
 ```sh
 cd ~